 We rely on a combination of security countermeasures within our deployed products, as well as patent, copyright, trademark and trade secret laws and contractual restrictions on disclosure to protect our intellectual property rights.
 Despite our efforts to protect our proprietary rights, unauthorized parties may attempt to copy or otherwise misappropriate our products or technology.
 Monitoring unauthorized use of our products is difficult and we cannot be certain that the steps we have taken will prevent unauthorized use of our technology, particularly in foreign countries where the laws may not protect our proprietary rights as fully as in the United States.
-The legal systems of many foreign countries do not protect or honor intellectual property rights to the same extent as the legal system of the United States.
-It may be very difficult, time-consuming and costly for us to attempt to enforce our intellectual property rights, especially in these foreign jurisdictions.
+The legal systems of many foreign countries do not protect or honor intellectual property rights, especially in these foreign jurisdictions.
 If competitors are able to use our technology, our ability to compete effectively could be harmed, which could have a material adverse effect on our business.